brightmart/albert_zh/README.md

 b.Load pre-trained model with keras using one line of codes through <a href="https://github.com/bojone/bert4keras">bert4keras</a>

-c. albert with TensorFlow 2.0: Use or load pre-trained model with tf2.0 through <a href="https://github.com/kpe/bert-for-tf2">bert-for-tf2</a>
+c.Use albert with TensorFlow 2.0: Use or load pre-trained model with tf2.0 through <a href="https://github.com/kpe/bert-for-tf2">bert-for-tf2</a>

 Releasing albert_xlarge on 6th Oct